Lyall-A/Derek/Derekputer/README.md

 * Debian stable
   * Installed via debootstrap
 * Linux
-  * Kernel for Debian
+  * Linux Image and DTB's for Derek OS
 * ARM Trusted Firmware
-  * Creates the BL31 binary required for for U-Boot to compile
+  * Creates the BL31 binary required for U-Boot to compile
 * U-Boot
   * Bootloader for Derekputer